hosikiti/musician-booker/README.md

 ## Getting Started

 1. `npm install` to install dependencies
-1. `npm run migrate` to create the database
 1. `npm run initdb` to initialize database with sample data
+1. `npm run dev` to start the development server
+1. Open [http://localhost:3000](http://localhost:3000) with your browser.

 ## Architecture